Pustular Psoriasis (cont.)

 Patient Comments Read 20 Comments

-In the generalized type, the skin is initially fiery red and tender.
-You may have symptoms such as headache, fever, chills, joint pain, a feeling of general discomfort or uneasiness, decreased appetite, and nausea.
-Within hours, you may see clusters of pustules.
+In the generalized form, the skin is initially fiery red and tender.
+Someone may have symptoms such as headache, fever, chills, joint pain, a feeling of general discomfort or uneasiness, decreased appetite, and nausea.
+Within hours, one may see clusters of pustules.

-The most common places these pustules appear are the anal and genital areas and bends and folds in your skin.
+The most common places these pustules appear are the anal and genital areas and the skin folds in the skin.
 Pustules may appear on the face, but this is unusual.
 Pustules can appear on the tongue, which may make it difficult to swallow.
-They can also occur under your nails and cause your nails to come off.
+They can also occur under the nails and cause the nails to come off.

-Within a day, the pustules fuse together and form "lakes" of pus that dry and peel off in sheets.
+Within a day, the pustules coalesce to form "lakes" of pus that dry and peel off in sheets.
 The skin underneath is a smooth reddish surface, on which new pustules can appear.
-These episodes of pustules appearing, fusing and peeling, and reappearing can last for days to weeks.
-They can make you uncomfortable and exhausted.
-In two to three months, a phase involving hair loss can occur.
+These episodes may recur for days to weeks.
+They can make someone uncomfortable and exhausted.

 Once the pustules improve, most of your other symptoms (such as headache and fever) will usually disappear.
 However, in some people, the skin may remain bright red, and skin symptoms of classical psoriasis may continue.